Authoring Elegant and Meaningful Agile User Stories

 - There is NO specific educational background required to follow course material but it would help if you already have a Bachelor’s or currently pursuing a Bachelor’s in ANY of these majors - Business, Finance, Accounting, Marketing, Humanities, Engineering, Science, or Liberal Arts programs

 - Following roles will benefit from this course - recent or soon to be graduate who is seeking a career in software development, aspiring or existing Business Analyst, aspiring or existing Product Owner, Agile Practioners such as Scrum Master, Scrum Coach, Release Train Engineer, SAFE Coach, member of agile software development team AND senior management of Agile product development or IT organization

-I am a product development & delivery consultant.
-I advise large corporations on ways to build high performance product teams combining my know how on a variety of domains such as agile frameworks, code craftsmanship practices, continuous deployment & delivery, hypothesis based product development, decentralized decision making, empowering teams, organizational change realization and such.
-My work is truly a calling as it allows me to blend two of my biggest passions technology and building teams to bring great products to fruition.
-Great companies have at least 3 ingredients in common – terrific people, exciting products and effective processes.
-My work allows me to positively impact 2 out of these 3 ingredients – process and product.
-In addition, I also create paid online courses which are available globally.
+I am an agile transformation leader who has helped enable product development organizations of varying sizes in diverse sectors achieve agile ways of working.
+I advise large corporations on ways to build high performance product teams by combining my know how on a variety of domains such as agile frameworks, code craftsmanship practices, continuous deployment & delivery, hypothesis based product development, decentralized decision making, empowering teams, organizational change realization and such.
+My work is truly a calling as it allows me to blend two of my biggest passions - technology and building teams - to bring great products to fruition.
+Great companies have at least three ingredients in common – talented people, exciting products and effective processes.
+My work allows me to positively impact two out of these three ingredients – process and product.
+In addition, I also create online courses which are available globally.
 This allows me to utilize my know how in the service of a wider audience.
 An advise that I try to live by is what my mother said to me years ago, “While talent & hard work are important, goodwill of others is a more crucial ingredient for meaningful & long lasting success.”